serverless/serverless-google-cloudfunctions/MIGRATION_GUIDE.md

 you need to open the [deployment manager](https://cloud.google.com/deployment-manager) in GCP.

-- Delete all the functions
+- _Delete all the functions_

-you have to delete all the functions and related bucket first ,and then delete the all the related resources from deployment manager
+  You have to delete all the functions and related bucket first ,and then delete the all the related resources from deployment manager

-- Delete all the related buckets with cloud functions
+- _Delete all the related buckets with cloud functions_

-By default, each time you you use `serverless deploy` , it would create a bucket for you to store the zip package for the function.

-pls delete this bucket first.
+  By default, each time you you use `serverless deploy` , it would create a bucket for you to store the zip package for the function. pls delete this bucket first.

-- Delete all the function resources in deployment manager
+- _Delete all the function resources in deployment manager_

-- Redeploy the functions
+- _Redeploy the functions_

 ### Option 2